AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/forms/form-design/edit-the-css-of-a-form-theme.md

    ![](assets/image2014-9-15-14-3a39-3a30.png)

-1. Para ver seu formulário personalizado, clique em **Visualizar rascunho**.
+1. Para ver seu formulário personalizado, clique em **Visualizar Rascunho**.

    ![](assets/image2014-9-15-14-3a39-3a50.png)